Easy Does It – 5 Steps to WordPress Optimization

 5. Run an Inspection

-Taking all of these steps will improve the performance, search engine appeal, and trustworthiness of your website.
-And while we’re confident that these suggestions can help even the most novice WordPress user get even more out of their website, there is still more work that can – and probably should – be done.
+Taking these steps will improve the performance, search engine appeal, and trustworthiness of your website.
+While we’re confident that these suggestions will help even the most novice WordPress user, there is more work to do.
+WordPress optimization is an ongoing effort.

 To ensure that you deliver on all aspects of a great website, run periodic checks to assess overall performance.
 Whether you’ve already run an inspection or simply need a hand getting the most out of your website, we’d be excited to hear about your future digital plans.
 For information on how a partnership with our WordPress experts and the professional solutions offered by our team at Pixel Jar, contact us today and let us explain the numerous benefits available for your company website and your valuable target audience.